 Zydeco music pioneer Clifton Chenier, “The King of Zydeco” or “The King of the Bayou,” popularized zydeco and brought it to a larger audience.
 He signed with Specialty Records, the same label that first recorded Little Richard and Sam Cooke.

-We’re grateful for the wings of creativity that make music from the Southeast part of America soar.
+We’re grateful for the wings of creativity that make music from the Southeast region of America soar.
 It lifts our spirits and makes us feel good to be alive.